 Eribulin can reduce the number of platelets, which help the blood to clot.
 You may also bruise more easily, have nosebleeds or your gums may bleed when you brush your teeth.
 Tell your treatment team if you have any of these symptoms.

 Many people will experience hair loss or hair thinning, including eyebrows, eyelashes and body hair.

-Find out more about different ways of coping with and managing fatigue.
+Find out more about managing fatigue.

-Contact your chemotherapy team if you have four or more episodes of diarrhoea within a 24 hour period.
-It’s important to drink plenty of fluids but your specialist or GP may also prescribe medication to help.
+Contact your chemotherapy team if you have four or more episodes of diarrhoea within a 24 hour period, or you’re constipated for more than two to three days.

 Eribulin can affect the way the lungs work.
-This is usually mild but let your specialist team know if you experience symptoms such as a cough, breathlessness or wheezing, or if any existing breathing problems get worse.
+This is usually mild but let your treatment team know if you experience symptoms such as a cough, breathlessness or wheezing, or if any existing breathing problems get worse.

 In most cases it’s mild and goes away soon after treatment stops, although in some cases it can be permanent.
 If it’s severe, it may be necessary to reduce the dose of eribulin or to stop it completely.

 If you have tingling or numbness tell your treatment team so they can monitor your symptoms.

 Some people develop soreness, redness and peeling of the palms of the hands and soles of the feet.
 This is known as Palmar-plantar syndrome, and may cause tingling, numbness, pain and dryness.

 Keeping the feet and hands clean, dry and well moisturised can help.